The most beautiful waterfalls in Iceland that you must see

 Seljalandsfoss – the waterfall you can walk behind

 This is not just a waterfall.
-It's a portal to magic.
-A trail behind the very water stream allows you to see the world from the heart of the waterfall — to hear the rain of light and water around you.
+It’s a gateway to magic.
+A path behind the very gush of water lets you see the world from the heart of the waterfall — to hear the rain of light and water around you.

 • Best time to visit: late spring to early autumn (due to access behind the waterfall)